lmorchard/blog.lmorchard.com/posts/2015-10-28-catbearcoin.md

 microbrewers & restaurateurs.

 You adopt a cat with huge ears and name her Foxy.
-She's cute and has her own microblog - ghostwritten by you.
+She's cute and has her own hilarious microblog - ghostwritten by you.
 It pays for her kibble.

 Life is pretty good on the paid web, even for pets.